dustinpfister/blog_posts/_posts/js-javascript-example-exp-system.md

 layout: post
 categories: js
 id: 652
-updated: 2020-04-27 20:59:58
+updated: 2020-06-02 13:15:26
-version: 1.10
+version: 1.11
 ---

-As of late I was working on one of my canvas examples and I wanted a simple [exp point](https://en.wikipedia.org/wiki/Experience_point) system for it.
+As of late I was working on one of my [canvas examples](/2020/03/23/canvas-example/) and I wanted a simple [exp point](https://en.wikipedia.org/wiki/Experience_point) system for it.
 Working out an experience point system can end up becoming ng a bit of a rabbit hole for me, so I thought I would start a blog post on this one.
 That way I can keep coming back to this whenever I end up in this situation.

 I said that this can end up being a bot of a rabbit hole, because there are many ways of going about making an experience point system, and also how it should be applied to objects in a game.
 For example an experience point system can just be applied to a variable that holds experience points for an object that repentants stats of a player object.
 However experience points could also be the number of kills that a unit has scored, or the amount of money that something costs.